moq-wg/moq-transport/draft-lcurley-warp.md

 Group sequences are scoped under a Track.

 * Object Sequence:
-An integer always starts at 0 with in Group and increases sequentially.
+An integer always starts at 0 with in a Group and increases sequentially.
 Object Sequences are scoped to a Group.

 * Object Delivery Order: